grid reference TL 848 570Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA West Suffolk & Borders branch.last updated 18/09/2017

-Shown on OS maps at least as late as 1958, but by the 1980 sheet it's marked "The Willows", so evidently closed between those dates.
+The Green Man is shown on OS maps at least as late as 1958, but by the 1980 sheet it's marked "The Willows", so evidently closed between those dates.

-Has also been reported as being in Whepstead, as it's very close to the parishes' mutual boundary.
+It has also been reported as being in Whepstead, as it's very close to the parishes' mutual boundary.
 However, as this report from the Bury Free Press** makes clear, it was in Lawshall.

 July 19th 1879

 Inquest at Lawshall Green Man beer house on the body of a child of William and Maria Goldsmith, Mrs Wilden of Whelnetham said she was called by Goldsmith about 6 on Monday morning and on going to the house she found the poor woman lying on the floor in a bedroom with no-one else except her four children the eldest being a 12 year old girl, Mrs Goldsmith told her the child was born as she found it, her husband was down stairs, she called him but he did not come up, he said he would fetch his mother but she would not come, she had been confined for two hours.
 Mrs Wilden said she found the child in a chamber utensil, her husband said he made tea for his wife, he did not know if a child had been born or not as he went to the Fox at Stanningfield and got a shillings worth of brandy for his wife, she had not asked him into the room.
 The jury found death was caused by neglect at birth.